EverestAPI/CelesteTAS-EverestInterop/Docs/Commands.md

 - `Add, (input line)` adds a line to the libTAS output.
 - `Skip, (frames)` skips the next however many frames.
 - Odds are you don't need to worry about this.

+### ExitGame
+- Used to force the game when recording video with [.kkapture](https://github.com/DemoJameson/kkapture/wiki/Manual) to finish recording.